phillipian/phillipian-wp-2019/README.md

 # Phillipian.net Wordpress Theme 2019

-Complete redesign of The Phillipian's website by CXLII.
+Complete redesign of _The Phillipian_'s website by CXLII.
 Website redesign by Samson Zhang '20 and Anthony Kim '21.
 Upload Automation by Sarah Chen '21, Jeffrey Pan '21, and Alex Turk '21.

 ## Objectives
 - General design